Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Shift + Tab - Reverse-Tab through fields
 New

+#	C	Mutators
+##		C	Homesickness Disabled
+Disable hire dismissal for this level
+##		C	Homesickness Mandatory
+Always dismiss hires at end of level, even if Homesickness Killer is active

 #	C	Player Utilities
 ##		C	Mutators to omit Vanilla content when custom is available
 - If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors